Mahdi951-pro/gesture-controlled-youtube-player/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-Special thanks to the developers of OpenCV, Mediapipe, and PyAutoGUI for their amazing libraries. css
+Special thanks to OpenCV, Mediapipe, and PyAutoGUI developers for their amazing libraries.
-Copy code

-This `README.md` file includes everything a user needs to know about the project, from setting it up to